act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

     passed: further testing needed
     inapplicable: further testing needed wcag21:1.4.10: # Reflow (AA)
-    This success criterion **partially overlaps** this rule.
+    secondary: This success criterion **partially overlaps** this rule.
 This is because a page that cannot be zoomed up to 200% often does not reflow sufficiently either.
 This is why some of the failed examples may not satisfy this success criterion.
 input_aspects:
   - DOM Tree
 acknowledgments: